 - Preheat oven 375 deg F (190 C).

-- Bake for 25 minutes.
+- Bake meatballs for 25 minutes.

-- Serve hot with your favorite dipping sauce.
+- Serve immediately with your favorite dipping sauce.

 - If you do not have a food processor, chop the raw shrimp using a knife until it is like a paste.